-The Compensation Committee engages an external compensation consultant to assist it by providing information, analysis, and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review.
+The Compensation Committee engages an external compensation consultant to assist it by providing information, analysis and other advice relating to our executive compensation program and the decisions resulting from its annual executive compensation review.
 The Compensation Committee has the final authority to engage and terminate the engagement of any compensation consultant that it retains.

-For the period from October 2017 through September 2018, the Compensation Committee engaged Compensia, Inc., a national compensation consulting firm, as its external compensation consultant ("Compensia").
-Compensia assisted the Compensation Committee in its review of executive and non-employee director compensation practices for 2018, including the competitiveness of compensation levels, executive compensation design, comparisons with our industry peers, and other technical considerations.
+For the period from October 2018 through the present, the Compensation Committee has engaged Compensia, Inc., a national compensation consulting firm, as its external compensation consultant ("Compensia").
+Compensia assisted the Compensation Committee in its review of executive officer and non-employee director compensation practices for fiscal 2021, including the competitiveness of compensation levels, executive compensation design, comparisons with our industry peers, and other technical considerations.
+Such assistance included:

-- · Review and update of our compensation peer group; - · Review and analysis of the compensation arrangements for our executive officers, including our Named Executive Officers; - Review and analysis of the compensation arrangements for the non-employee members of our Board of Directors; - · Review and update of the Compensation Discussion and Analysis section of our proxy statement for our 2019 Annual Meeting of Stockholders; and - Support on other ad hoc matters.
+- · Review and update of our compensation peer group; - · Review and analysis of the compensation arrangements for our executive officers, including our NEOs; - · Review and analysis of the compensation arrangements for the non-employee members of our Board of Directors; - · Review and update of the Compensation Discussion and Analysis section of our proxy statement for our 2022 Annual Meeting of Stockholders; and - · Support on other ad hoc matters.

-The terms of Compensia's engagement include reporting directly to the Compensation Committee and to the Compensation Committee chair.
+The terms of Compensia's engagement include reporting directly to the Compensation Committee and to the Compensation Committee Chair.

-In 2018, Compensia did not provide any other services to us.
-The Compensation Committee has evaluated Compensia's independence pursuant to the listing standards of the NASDAQ and the relevant SEC rules and has determined that no conflict of interest has arisen as a result of the work performed by Compensia.
+In 2021, Compensia did not provide any other services to us.
+The Compensation Committee has evaluated Compensia's independence pursuant to the listing standards of the Nasdaq and the relevant SEC rules and has determined that no conflict of interest has arisen as a result of the work performed by Compensia.